-A significant run to run RT drift could be possible.
-A case study.
+A significant run to run Retention Time drift could be possible in some ANP methods: a case study.

 Up to 1 min for 10 repeated runs using the Cogent Diamond Hydride™ HPLC column showed Retention Time Drift.
 After conditioning the column with 90% IPA and 10X 1% phosphoric acid injections as suggested for our specific method, we were able to see our compounds of interest.
 However, we could not get reproducible retention time in repeated sample runs with our sample matrix.
 I have tried extending the aqueous wash to 20min, still no help.
 Do you think this is due to our LC or Column Problems?